GuySartorelli/silverstripe-composable-validators/docs/en/01-validators.md

 **Note:** All of the dependencies must be met for a field to be considered required.
 So in the example above, if `DependencyField` had the value "someValues" the `StartsEndsWithField` would not be marked required, because only one of its dependencies is met.

-The conditional checking functionality is powered by [signify-nz/silverstripe-searchfilter-arraylist](https://github.com/signify-nz/silverstripe-searchfilter-arraylist), which does provide some extensibility.
-You may want to check the documentation of that module.

-All of the `SearchFilter`s and modifiers documented in [Silverstripe's SearchFilter documentation](https://docs.silverstripe.org/en/4/developer_guides/model/searchfilters/) should be supported - if you find that isn't the case, please [raise an issue](https://github.com/signify-nz/silverstripe-searchfilter-arraylist/issues) (or, better yet, a pull request) against the `signify-nz/silverstripe-searchfilter-arraylist` module.
+All of the `SearchFilter`s and modifiers documented in [Silverstripe's SearchFilter documentation](https://docs.silverstripe.org/en/developer_guides/model/searchfilters/) should be supported - if you find that isn't the case, please [raise an issue](https://github.com/silverstripe/silverstripe-framework/issues) (or, better yet, a pull request) against the `siglverstripe/silverstripe-framework` module.

 ## RequiredBlocksValidator